Tom Kahn: Social Democrats, USA

-Estrangement with Harrington
+Estrangement from Harrington

 Another protégé of Shachtman's, Michael Harrington, called for an immediate withdrawal of U.S. forces from Vietnam in 1972.
 His proposal was rejected by the majority, who criticized the war's conduct and called for a negotiated peace treaty, the position associated with Shachtman and Kahn.
-Harrington resigned his honorary chairmanship of the Socialist Party and organized a caucus for like-minded socialists.

-The conflict between Kahn and Harrington became "pretty bad", according to Irving Howe.
+Harrington resigned his honorary chairmanship of the Socialist Party and organized a caucus for like-minded socialists.According to Irving Howe, the conflict between Kahn and Harrington became "pretty bad".

 Harrington handed former SDS activist and New York City journalist Jack Newfield a speech by AFL–CIO President George Meany.
 Addressing the September 1972 Convention of the United Steelworkers of America, Meany ridiculed the Democratic Party Convention, which had been held in Miami:

 We heard from the gay-lib [gay-liberation] people who want to legalize marriage between boys and boys, and between girls and girls ...
 We heard from the people who looked like Jacks, acted like Jills, and had the odor of Johns [customers of prostitutes] about them.

-This gay-baiting taunt was attributed to Kahn by Harrington, and repeated by Newfield in his autobiography.
-Maurice Isserman's biography of Harrington also described this speech as Kahn's self hatred, as "Kahn's resort to gay bashing".
+Harrington attributed this gay-baiting taunt to Kahn, and Newfield repeated it in his autobiography.
+Maurice Isserman's biography of Harrington also describes this speech as reflecting Kahn's self-hatred.

-The blaming of Kahn for Meany's speech and Isserman's scholarship have been criticized by Rachelle Horowitz, Kahn's friend, and by Joshua Muravchik, then an officer of the Young People's Socialist League (1907).
+The blaming of Kahn for Meany's speech and Isserman's scholarship have been criticized by Rachelle Horowitz and by Joshua Muravchik, then an officer of the Young People's Socialist League (1907).
 According to Horowitz, Meany had many speechwriters—two specialists besides Kahn and even more writers from the AFL–CIO's Committee on Political Education (COPE) Department.
-Horowitz stated, "It is in fact inconceivable that Kahn wrote those words."
-She quoted a concurring assessment from Arch Puddington: [Isserman] "assumes that because Kahn was not publicly gay he had to be a gay basher.
+Horowitz called it "inconceivable that Kahn wrote those words".
+She quoted a concurring assessment by Arch Puddington that Isserman "assumes that because Kahn was not publicly gay he had to be a gay basher.
 He never was."
 According to Muravchik, "there is no reason to believe that Kahn wrote those lines, and Isserman presents none."

 Harrington failed to support an anti-discrimination (gay rights) plank in the 1978 platform of the Democratic Party Convention, but noted his personal support after being criticized in The Nation.
-Along with others in the AFL–CIO and SDUSA, Kahn was accused of criticizing Harrington's application for his Democratic Socialist Organizing Committee to join the Socialist International and to organize a 1983 conference on European socialism; Harrington complained for six pages in his autobiography The Long Distance Runner, and "brooded" about Kahn's opposition, exaggerating the importance of the Socialist International to America, according to Isserman's biography.
-In 1991, even after Harrington's 1989 death, Howe warned Harrington's biographer, Maurice Isserman, that Kahn's description of Harrington "may well be a little nasty" and "hard line".
+Along with others in the AFL–CIO and SDUSA, Kahn was accused of criticizing Harrington's application for his Democratic Socialist Organizing Committee to join the Socialist International and to organize a 1983 conference on European socialism; Harrington complained for six pages in his autobiography The Long Distance Runner, and "brooded" about Kahn's opposition, exaggerating the importance of the Socialist International to the U.S., according to Isserman's biography.
+In 1991, even after Harrington's 1989 death, Howe warned Isserman that Kahn's description of Harrington "may well be a little nasty" and "hard line".